 Air filters can harbor a lot of bacteria or allergens that can turn into mold if left unchecked.
 Additionally, you should have your air conditioning unit serviced twice a year to ensure it is functioning at peak performance.

 Other Causes of a Sore Throat

 There are a number of reasons you may be suffering from a persistent sore throat.
 It could be that you don’t wash your hands enough or you may have caught a common cold and forgotten to replace your toothbrush, catching the same bug again and again.
 Or, perhaps you work in a career that requires you to do a lot of speaking.

 The easiest way to identify whether your sore throat is caused by the air in your home is to keep track of when it occurs.
 If you’re only suffering from a sore throat when you spend time at home, your air conditioner may be the culprit.

 Treatments for Sore Throats

-If you suffer from allergies, there are many steps you can take to improve the air quality of your home.
+If you suffer from allergies or any other respiratory illness, there are many steps you can take to improve the air quality of your home.
 If you believe that your sore throat may be caused by your air conditioner, contact Lee’s Air today to identify the problem and determine the best options for fixing your air conditioning unit.